muratk5n/thirdwave/en/README.md

 *Picard* is turning into STE *In a Mirror Darkly*..
 The engineer gets a scar, the female first officer an open belly uniform?
-(Rrrr that was good actually).
+(Rrrr that was good).
 There's acting out of the character, and of course, someone gets a goatee

 ---